Toddlekind asks the experts - the importance of play.

 When we talk about ‘play’ it doesn’t have to involve an elaborate set up or expensive toys that do three hundred different things.
 Simple play that allows your Little to work with their hands and bodies, explore their space and observe their surroundings often costs very little to set up but reaps the biggest rewards.
 You only need to go for one nature walk that involves running and hopping, spinning and shouting, looking closely at the patterns on leaves and pretending to be a bear rambling through the forest to appreciate how they will find play in every environment.

 While our Littles are wired to find play in almost every opportunity, we’re also able to help them by considering the different types of play and allowing opportunities for them to explore each one.
 Giving them skills to manipulate is as simple as setting up some playdough with cookie cutters and rolling pins, or perhaps helping them build a tall Duplo tower.
 A focus on fine motor skills may involve threading some coloured pasta onto a ribbon.
-All of these are essential building blocks for maths skills later in their school careers.
+All of these are essential building blocks for math skills later in their school careers.

 A lot of pretend play allows them the opportunity to develop their imaginations.
 Think cooking up an imaginary meal in their toy kitchen, or fighting off fantastical dragons dressed up as knights.
 Imitation of you in daily life is also something they will love to get involved in.